hperrin/nightwolf/README.md

 A werewolf/mafia game client/server.
 Play over VC.

+<big>This is currently in development!
+It doesn't work yet!</big>

-Check out https://nightwolfgame.com for a running version, or start your own server.
+Check out https://nightwolfgame.com for a running version (soon), or start your own server.

 # Running Dev Environment